WHO sees "potentially positive data" on COVID-19 treatments

-The World Health Organization said on Tuesday that some treatments appear to be limiting the severity or length of the COVID-19 respiratory disease and said the body is focusing on learning more about four or five of the most promising ones.
+The World Health Organization said on Tuesday that some treatments appear to be limiting the severity or length of the COVID-19 disease and said it was focusing on learning more about four or five of the most promising ones.
+The Geneva-based WHO is leading a global initiative to develop safe and effective drugs, tests, and vaccines to prevent, diagnose, and treat COVID-19.
+The respiratory illness caused by the novel coronavirus has infected 4.19 million people around the world, according to a Reuters tally.

 - READ MORE ON: